-Zero Interest Rate Policy (ZIRP) is a macroeconomic concept that describes conditions characterized by extremely low nominal interest rates.
+Zero Interest Rate Policy (ZIRP) is a macroeconomic concept delineating circumstances marked by exceedingly low nominal interest rates.

-It’s when a nation’s central bank pushes nominal interest rates to 0% for its short-term benchmark.
+This occurs when a nation’s central bank drives nominal interest rates down to 0% for its short-term benchmark.

-ZIRP is considered to be an unconventional monetary policy instrument and can be associated with slow economic growth, deflation, and deleveraging.
+ZIRP is considered an unconventional monetary policy tool and can be linked to sluggish economic growth, deflation, and deleveraging.

-The goal of ZRIP is to spur economic activity by encouraging low-cost borrowing and greater access to cheap credit by firms and individuals.
+At its core, ZIRP aims to stimulate economic activity by promoting low-cost borrowing and providing greater access to affordable credit for businesses and individuals.

 A liquidity trap is when monetary policy becomes ineffective due to very low interest rates combined with consumers who prefer to save rather than spend or invest in higher-yielding bonds or other investments.